Gusev, Kaliningrad Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Gusev serves as the administrative center of Gusevsky District.
 As an administrative division, it is incorporated within Gusevsky District as the town of district significance of Gusev.

 Within the framework of municipal divisions, since 10 June 2013, the territories of the town of district significance of Gusev and of four rural okrugs of Gusevsky District are incorporated as Gusevsky Urban Okrug.
 Before that, the town of district significance was incorporated within Gusevsky Municipal District as Gusevskoye Urban Settlement.

 Economy

 Transportation

 Gusev lies on the double-track, broad-gauge rail line connecting the Kaliningrad Oblast exclave through Lithuania and Belarus with the main contiguous territory of Russia.
+The train line Yantar (Russian for "Amber") runs from Kaliningrad to Moscow and back again.

 The Yantar Special Economic Zone

 In the 1990s the Yantar Special Economic Zone was established in Kaliningrad Oblast.
 Some of projects in the zone are located in Gusev, such as NPO CTS.